-Optional Redemption of the Series Bonds
+Optional Redemption of the 2022 Series G Bonds

-The Agency may redeem Series Bonds with stated maturities on or after July 1, 2031 prior to their stated maturity dates, at its option, in whole or in part, from the Series and in the amounts and from the stated maturities that the Agency designates, on January 1, 2031 or any date thereafter, from any amounts available to the Agency for that purpose, at a redemption price equal to the principal amount thereof to be redeemed plus accrued interest to the date of redemption, without premium.
+The Agency may redeem 2022 Series G Bonds with stated maturities on or after July 1, 2032 prior to their stated maturity dates, at its option, in whole or in part, from the Series and in the amounts and from the stated maturities that the Agency designates, on January 1, 2032 or any date thereafter, from any amounts available to the Agency for that purpose, at a redemption price equal to the principal amount thereof to be redeemed plus accrued interest to the date of redemption, without premium.

-General Provisions as to Series Bonds
+General Provisions as to 2022 Series G Bonds

-Except as otherwise provided in the 2021/2022 Series Resolutions, any Series Bonds to be redeemed other than upon mandatory sinking fund redemption will be redeemed only upon receipt by the Trustee of a certificate signed by an officer authorized by the Agency and stating (a) the Series of the Series Bonds to be redeemed and (b) the maturities and amounts from which Series Bonds are to be redeemed.
-If less than all Series Bonds of a Series and maturity are to be redeemed, the Series Bonds of that Series and maturity to be redeemed will be selected at random by a method determined by the Trustee.
-The Agency will not at any time cause Series Bonds to be redeemed (other than pursuant to mandatory redemption) if this would have any material adverse effect on its ability to pay when due the principal of and interest on the Bonds Outstanding after that redemption.
+Except as otherwise provided in the 2022 Series G Resolution, any 2022 Series G Bonds to be redeemed other than upon mandatory sinking fund redemption will be redeemed only upon receipt by the Trustee of a certificate signed by an officer authorized by the Agency and stating (a) the 2022 Series G Bonds to be redeemed and (b) the maturities and amounts from which 2022 Series G Bonds are to be redeemed.
+If less than all 2022 Series G Bonds of a maturity are to be redeemed, the 2022 Series G Bonds of that maturity to be redeemed will be selected at random by a method determined by the Trustee.
+The Agency will not at any time cause 2022 Series G Bonds to be redeemed (other than pursuant to mandatory redemption) if this would have any material adverse effect on its ability to pay when due the principal of and interest on the Bonds Outstanding after that redemption.

-The Trustee must mail a copy of the notice of redemption, by first class mail, to the registered owner of any Series Bond called for redemption at least 30 days prior to the redemption date; that registered owner to be determined from the registry books as of the 15th day preceding the date that notice is mailed.
+The Trustee must mail a copy of the notice of redemption, by first class mail, to the registered owner of any 2022 Series G Bond called for redemption at least 30 days prior to the redemption date; that registered owner to be determined from the registry books as of the 15th day preceding the date that notice is mailed.
 (See "Appendix E - Book-Entry-Only System.")